 German remilitarization and state-sanctioned anti-Semitism drew criticism from abroad, but the foreign powers failed to stem the rise of Nazi Germany.
 In 1938, Hitler implemented his plans for world domination with the annexation of Austria, and in 1939 Germany seized all of Czechoslovakia.
-Hitler's invasion of Poland on September 1, 1939, finally led to war with Germany and France.
-In the opening years of World War II, Hitler's war machine won a series of stunning victories, conquering the great part of continental Europe.
-However, the tide turned in 1942 during Germany's disastrous invasion of the USSR.
+Hitler’s invasion of Poland on September 1, 1939, finally led to war with England and France.
+In the opening years of World War II, Hitler’s war machine won a series of stunning victories, conquering the great part of continental Europe.
+However, the tide turned in 1942 during Germany’s disastrous invasion of the USSR.

 By early 1945, the British and Americans were closing in on Germany from the west, the Soviets from the east, and Hitler was holed up in a bunker under the chancellery in Berlin awaiting defeat.
-On April 30, with the Soviets less than a mile from his headquarters, Hitler committed suicide with Eva Braun, his mistress whom he married the night before.
+On April 30, with the Soviets less than a mile from his headquarters, Hitler died by suicide with Eva Braun, his mistress whom he married the night before.